viperfan91/Syphon/ReadMe.md

 Things to do:
 =============
-1. Handle video titles with various punctuations
+1. Handle video title change with various punctuations
-2. Grab video Title and display upon loading to make the process a little for professional.
+2. Grab video Title and display upon loading to make the process a little more professional.

 Things Completed: